 It operates programmes under license from The Common Purpose Charitable Trust.

 ...the advancement of education for the public benefit and in particular but without prejudice to the generality of the foregoing to educate men and women and young people of school age, from a broad range of geographical, political, ethnic, institutional, social and economic backgrounds in constitutional, civic, economic and social studies, with special emphasis on civil and social awareness and responsibility.

-The Common Purpose Charter guides all our work across the world.
+The following is the Common Purpose Charter.
+It guides all our work across the world.